umeshtest/UmeshSpy/README.md

 ## Happy Hacking
 ## Disclaimer
 <b>UmeshSpy Provides no warranty with this software and will not be responsible for any direct or indirect damage caused due to the usage of this tool.<br>
-DroidSpy is built for both Educational and Internal use ONLY.</b>
+UmeshSpy is built for both Educational and Internal use ONLY.</b>

 <br>
 <p align="center">Made with ❤️ By Mr.Umesh Hacker</p>